 Are you interested in studying Fashion, Merchandising, Business, or Design?
-Read about CollegeXpress Student Writer Lauryn’s journey to discovering and pursuing her passion, plus her top advice for other students considering a career in the fashion industry.
+This is CollegeXpress Student Writer Lauryn’s journey to discovering and pursuing her passion.
+Read about her experience plus her top advice for other students considering a career in the fashion industry.

 Since elementary school, I’ve always had a creative mind and a love for clothes and drawing.
 When I was 12 years old, I remember purchasing my first fashion sketch book from the middle school book fair.
 It featured templates of clothing you could color and add your own designs to.
 The book immediately caught my eye and was my first opportunity to put my fashion ideas on paper.